zegoim/zego-express-example-quick-start-cpp/deps/ZegoExpress/zego-express-sdk-here.md

-# Please put the ZegoExpress include and lib directory under this path
+# Please put the ZegoExpress sdk under this path

 Download SDK from: